hqoss/utils/README.md

 hasOneItem([42, Math.PI]) // false
 ```

+Find out whether value is an Array and its length is more than 1

 ```typescript
 hasMultipleItems([42, Infinity]) // true

 hasMultipleItems([]) // false
 hasMultipleItems(["Hello, World"]) // false
 ```

+Find out whether value is Constructable

 ```typescript
 isConstructable(new Function()) // true